YashMadenenni/Dogs/README.md

 6. Start the backend server: `cd server && npm start`
 7. Open your browser and visit: `http://localhost:3000`

+**Note**
+The server's package.json is currently located in the root directory for simplicity during deployment, where it serves as the complete file.
+However, for improved file organization, it can be relocated to the ./server directory.

+#### Error Handling
-**Note:** If you encounter any errors related to serving static files in the backend, make sure to update the server/index.js file.
+**Error Handling:** If you encounter any errors related to serving static files in the backend, make sure to update the server/index.js file.
 Change the following line:
 ```javascript
 app.use(express.static(path.join(__dirname, '../client')));
 ```